Healthy Homes Assessment Frasertown

 What We Do

-As building inspectors we are experts in all aspects involved in expert house Inspections.
-We are here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we take on all components associated with specialist home inspections.
+We’re there to make sure that you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to ensure that you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing an home.
+We take your investment seriously We conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning your own home.

-We are specialised in a range of services to make sure you are completely informed of the condition of any property you could be considering buying or selling in addition to other solutions.
+We specialise in a variety of services to ensure that you are completely informed about the condition of any property that you might be thinking of buying or selling and also other solutions.

-We do not just work with you but we also collaborate with a number of big clients like the local authorities, banks and insurance companies.
-They seem to appreciate this peace of mind provided, due to the details that we provide in our reports of building inspections.
+Not only do we collaborate with you, but we also collaborate with a number of large clients including the local authorities, banks, and insurance companies.
+Evidently they enjoy their reassurance provided, by the data contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the latest software technology including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
-Through our detailed reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.
+Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the reports, you can actually see any issues that may be discovered.
+With our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports